 Ongoing advice and guidance will also be offered, including any access to funding or Government grants.

 We think that Apprenticeships offer great opportunities for both employers and employees alike, but we also believe we are best placed to help you.
 Here are a few reasons why:

 - We currently have around 2,500 apprentices studying with us nationally

-- Eastleigh College Learner Satisfaction Surveys achieves a consistently high grade when compared to other Further Education College’s based in the Solent LEP region
+- Eastleigh Colleges' Learner Satisfaction surveys results achieve a consistently high grade, when compared to other Further Education College’s based in the Solent LEP region

 - Eastleigh College's recruitment footprint (all ages) is wider reaching across the Solent area than any other FE college